Ashok161/React-App/README.md

 ## Overview

 My SQL JSON App is a dummy web-based SQL query interface built using React.
-The application allows users to type SQL queries into an editor with syntax highlighting and autosuggestions.
+The application allows users to type SQL queries into an editor with syntax highlighting as well.
 Users can run these queries on in-memory JSON data (using AlaSQL) and view the results in a tabulated format.
 The interface also includes a sidebar with predefined queries and a right sidebar displaying table structures with data types.
 Additionally, the app supports CSV export functionality for query results.

 ## Tech Stack & Major Packages